calum/jigsaw-builder/README.md

 ```

 ### Output
 The `.build` function, when called with the first argument `n`, produces `n*n` image files and a `properties.json` file.
 The `properties.json` file stores the relative coordinates of each jig-saw piece.
-This is needed because the tabs of each jig-saw piece stick out slightly.
+This is needed because the tabs of each jig-saw piece stick out slightly, meaning the jigsaw piece's actual centre is shifted away from where you'd want to place it.
+This is hard to explain but a better explanation is being written and will be published soon.

 ### Function Used
 To calculate the edges of the jig-saw pieces, this module uses the parametric equation